stories-with-dice/stories-with-dice.github.io/content/Blog/Cthulhu Eternal - Experience Packages.md

 # Crisis experience

 Your character has just experienced too many bad things.
-The crises he experienced made the character more experienced, but also scarred him.
+The crises you've endured have made you more self-reliant, but have also left deep scars.

 **Advantage:** Your character receives 20 skill points.